forestgrape/coronavirus/index.md

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

 Once a virus infects cells, it changes the cell's metabolism.
 To survive to produce rough copies of itself.
 Therefore viruses are dependent on the host cells.
-Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
+Long-term surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-object'> An object is called _infected_ by a virus if it contains cells that are infected.
 An object can be a tissue, an organ, a structure or an organism.
 There are constraints on a [object to be infectable](#tropism-of-viruses).</span>